Hatanpää Manor

-Hatanpää Manor (Hatanpään kartano) was a manor in the area of the current city of Tampere on the shores of Lake Pyhäjärvi in Pirkanmaa, Finland.
+Hatanpää Manor (Hatanpään kartano) was a manor within the area of the contemporary city of Tampere on the shores of Lake Pyhäjärvi in Pirkanmaa, Finland.
 It was founded in the 1690s, and the current main building of Hatanpää Manor, designed by architect Sebastian Gripenberg, was completed in 1885.
 The manor has preserved the manor park on the Hatanpää's peninsula, as well as the main building and villa building built in the late 19th century.
-The former land areas of the manor are now residential and industrial areas.
+The other former land areas of the manor are now residential and industrial areas.